chrisvfritz/prerender-spa-plugin/examples/vue2-webpack-router/README.md

-# Vuejs 2.0 Simple Router Example
+# Vuejs 2.0 + vue-router Prerender SPA Example

 Demonstrates usage of Vuejs 2.0 with Vue Router and Webpack 2.
 Build will generate 3 static routes at the following paths: